SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/libraries/README.md

 - Can generally be inferred when there are either one (R1) or two (R2) FASTQ files, with otherwise the same file name.

-> :warning: Must follow categories specified in
+> ⚠️ Must follow categories specified in
 > `assets/enums/library_layout.json`

-> :warning: Mandatory value
+> ⚠️ Mandatory value

 ## sequencing_cycles